stealthyxd06/SmartSync/README.md

 # SmartSync

-SmartSync is a pc assistant almost as Jarvis
+SmartSync is just a project of mine I have to learn to code in python. got the idea from Jarvis from Ironman movie

+To do list:
+adding TTS to all commands
+adding Voice recognition